aljedaxi/zettel/pages/how_to_take_smart_notes.md

 what is the form of the idea?

+what is the academic mode?

  an idea is a picture of an aesthetic.
 	-> a note is a picture of an idea?
 	-> a note is an idea?